-BHP Group Limited (BHP) is a diversified natural resources company producing commodities along with substantial interests in oil and gas.
-BHP's principal business lines are mineral exploration and production, as well as petroleum exploration, production and refining.
-The company's assets, operations and interests are separated into copper, iron ore, nickel, metallurgical coal and potash.
+BHP Group Limited (BHP) is a diversified natural resources company.
+BHP's principal business lines are mineral exploration and production.
+The company's assets, operations and interests include copper, iron ore, nickel, metallurgical coal and potash.

 Buy Australian shares starting with BHP.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 Metals & Mining

 Aussie blue chips don't get much bigger than this.

 Founded in 1851 and headquartered in Melbourne, BHP Group Limited is a leading global resources company specialising in the exploration, development, production and sales of oil and gas in Australia, the United States, Algeria and Trinidad & Tobago.
 It also mines for iron ore, copper, coal and nickel in Australia; copper in Chile and the United States; iron ore in Brazil; potash in Canada; and copper and zinc in Peru.

 The company is currently focused on four major projects: